DEV-D-GR8/SignSense/README.md

-# ASL Recognition Transformer Model
+# SignSense: Transformer based ASL Recognition Model

 This repository contains a transformer-based model for real-time American Sign Language (ASL) recognition.
 The model leverages state-of-the-art transformer architecture to accurately interpret ASL gestures and utilizes the Gemini-Pro LLM API for constructing sentences from recognized ASL signs.
 The system supports live video input for seamless, on-the-fly translation of ASL gestures into textual form, aiding communication accessibility.